Ynaor/ComputerStructure/readme.md

-#This sis Shlomy and Yuval's project from Computer structure course.
+## This is Shlomy and Yuval's project from Computer structure course.